JATOS/JATOS_docs/docs/Run_your_study/Run-your-Study-with-Study-Links.md

 ### Start directly with a study link

-If you toogle the Study Link(s) button to 'Open Directly' the generated link will start the study run directly without any intermediate steps like the Study Entry page.
+If you toggle the Study Link(s) button to 'Open Directly' the generated link will start the study run directly without any intermediate steps like the Study Entry page.
 The study link has the format `https://my.jatos.server/publix/study-code`, e.g. `https://cortex.jatos.org/publix/GwtCkuCY4bM`.
 This is fast for the participant but has the disadvantage that if they click the study link accidentally, at least if it is a single-use link (Personal Single or General Single), it will be invalidated and the participant is not allowed to run the study again (not without handing them a new study link).

 ### Study link + Study Entry page for confirmation